Ranee Lee

-Ranee Lee, CM (born October 26, 1942 in Brooklyn, New York City) is an American jazz singer and musician who resides in Montreal, Quebec.
+Ranee Lee, CM is an American jazz singer and musician who resides in Montreal, Quebec.
 She is also an actor, author, educator and television host.
 Referred as “Montreal's Queen of Jazz,” Lee is a Juno Award winner, two-time Top Canadian Female Jazz Vocalist by Jazz Report Magazine and was honored with the International Association of Jazz Educators Awards for her outstanding contribution to jazz music.

 Biography

 Born in Brooklyn, Lee moved to Montreal at the age of 28 in 1970.
 She toured North America in the 1970s as a jazz drummer and tenor saxophonist.
 She subsequently landed a starring role playing Billie Holiday in Lady Day, and won a Dora Mavor Moore Award for her performance.
 She subsequently began recording as a vocalist, releasing her first album Live at the Bijou in 1984.

 She wrote and starred in Dark Divas, The Musical, a tribute to the lives and careers of seven of the most popular female jazz singers of the 20th century: Josephine Baker, Billie Holiday, Pearl Bailey, Lena Horne, Dinah Washington, Ella Fitzgerald, and Sarah Vaughan.

-Her music appears in the animated short film Black Soul (2002).
+Her music appears in the animated short film Black Soul (2000).

 She is also a children's book writer (author of Nana, What Do You Say?); an educator, long associated with the University of Laval in Quebec City and the Schulich School of Music of McGill University; and she hosted the television series The Performers.